 Jackson spent the first half of March shopping for a new plan on the New York exchange.
 Along the way she encountered technical difficulties, gross misinformation, and some truly weird customer support.

 Fortunately she managed to find a plan that she's happy with.
 And fortunately for us, she wrote about the full experience in "15 Days on the Obamacare Marketplace."
-Go read it, because it's worth your time.

 We spoke with Jackson to learn a little more about what happened, and we came up with some new shopping tips based on her adventures.